yashilvora19/accident_severity_prediction/README.md

 - Adam optimizer
 - Sparse categorical crossentropy loss

-### Model 3: SVMs
+### Model 3: Random Forests

-For the next step of our project, we will be leveraging a Support Vector Machine (SVM) model to train on our data and try implementing a few machine learning techniques in order to boost the accuracy.
+For the next step of our project, we will be leveraging a Random Forest model to train on our data and try implementing a few machine learning techniques in order to boost the accuracy.

 ## Results